NWTC/InflowWind/Source/README_TODO.txt

 Additional items
 -- CertTests and examples for each type of file.
--- change all documentation to refer to uniform wind instead of hub-height -- change documentation so that it refers to the "reference-height" (RefHt) instead of "hub-height" -- TestRoutines directory --> need to update all of that or get rid of it if it is replaced by the driver
+-- change documentation so that it refers to the "reference-height" (RefHt) instead of "hub-height" -- TestRoutines directory --> need to update all of that or get rid of it if it is replaced by the driver